lepht/util_scripts/README.md

-A collection of scripts to make my life easier
+A collection of misc scripts to make my life easier